 - In-person training – we bring people into the office that can speak on something that we want our team to learn.
 I have relied on finding experts from my Mastermind, clarity.fm, and local networks.

 - Zoom training – in the post-COVID world, we’ve started offering more virtual training.
 It’s harder to pay attention in this type of environment, but it is still beneficial to offer these types of meetings to our team.

-- Create lessons – sometimes we put together lessons from courses that we take.
+- Create lessons – sometimes we put together lessons from courses that we take, in order to boost personal development skills.
 For example, there’s a Darren Hardy course I plan to take, and then I’ll put together a training for my team.

-Some of what we talk about is business-related, but we have also done a variety of topics that include happiness, mindset, communication, time management, and specific marketing skills.
+Some of what we talk about are business-related, but we have also done a variety of topics that include happiness, mindset, communication, time management, and specific marketing skills.